NiloGregginz33/QMGRExperiments/README.md

 **It is understood that early experiments that drew analogies to black hole processes are not arguments for cosmological phenomena, rather an informational phenomena

-**This is a simulation via geometry reconstruction
+**This is a simulation via geometry reconstruction with a twist of curvature

 ## 🌌 Current Status